bensatlantik/Rust_Crates/linux_minishell/README.md

-## Archived Repository

-**This repository was a gift from me to the Rust and open-source community.
-It is no longer actively maintained and has been archived.
-Feel free to fork and continue development on your own.**

 # linux_minishell
 A minimal, Bash-like shell written in Rust with support for common commands like `pwd`, `cd`, `history`, `clear`, and more.
 This shell aims to be simple, lightweight, and easy to extend for educational purposes or personal use.

 ## 🚀 Features